 If you live within walking distance of the bar or club you’ve been hanging out at, walking is a definitely an option to consider.

-Walking is definitely better than driving, however, in certain circumstances be charged with public intoxication.
+Walking is definitely better than driving, however, in certain circumstances, you could be charged with public intoxication.
 Public intoxication versus a DUI is a less dangerous and severe charge.
 It generally won’t put you in danger or others like drunk driving will.
-Just be careful.
+Safety is also important if you elect to walk.
+If you decide your destination is close enough to walk, use the buddy system to avoid dangerous situations.

-If you live in an area where reliable public transportation is available, this could be your best bet.
-Not only is public transportation inexpensive, but taking a bus, train, subway, etc, will allow you to sit back and relax while safely getting wherever you need to go.
+If you live in an area where reliable public transportation is available, this may be your best bet.
+Not only is public transportation inexpensive, but taking a bus, train, subway, etc, will allow you to sit back, relax, and hopefully sober up while safely getting wherever you need to go.

 Book A Hotel/Sleepover